krunkosaurus/simg/README.md

 `Simg.toBinaryBlog(svg)` - Internal method for getting blob data.

-`Simg.download(svg)` - Shortcut method for triggering a browser download of the SVG as an image.
+`Simg.download(filename)` - Shortcut method for triggering a browser download of the SVG as an image (.png).
+You can pass optional filename.
+Default is 'chart'.

 # Static methods: